 Nursing Mothers: It is not known whether this drug is excreted in human milk.
 Because many drugs and heavy metals are excreted in human milk, nursing mothers requiring Chemet therapy should be discouraged from nursing their infants.

 Clinical experience with Chemet has been limited.
 Consequently, the full spectrum and incidence of adverse reactions including the possibility of hypersensitivity or idiosyncratic reactions have not been determined.
 The most common events attributable to succimer, i.e., gastrointestinal symptoms or increases in serum transaminases, have been observed in about 10% of patients (see PRECAUTIONS).
 Rashes, some necessitating discontinuation of therapy, have been reported in about 4% of patients.
 If rash occurs, other causes (e.g. measles) should be considered before ascribing the reaction to Chemet.
 Rechallenge with Chemet may be considered if lead levels are high enough to warrant retreatment.
-One allergic mucocutaneous reaction has been reported on repeated administration of the drug (see PRECAUTIONS).
+Several allergic reactions including urticaria and angioedema have been reported on repeated administration of the drug (see PRECAUTIONS).
 Mild to moderate neutropenia has been observed in some patients receiving succimer (see WARNINGS).
 Table I presents adverse events reported with the administration of succimer for the treatment of lead and other heavy metal intoxication.

 |Pediatric Patients (191)